vastgroup/vast-tools/README.md

 ![Diff](https://raw.githubusercontent.com/vastgroup/vast-tools/master/R/sample_data/DiffExample.png "Example")

-The output plot above shows in the left panel the two joint posterior distributions over psi, and the point estimates for each replicate plotted as points below the histograms.
-In the right panel: the y-axis represents the probability of delta psi being greater than some magnitude value of x (shown on the x-axis).
+The output plot above shows in the left panel the two joint posterior distributions over PSI, and the point estimates for each replicate plotted as points below the histograms.
+In the right panel, the y-axis represents the probability of deltaPsi being greater than some magnitude value of x (shown on the x-axis).
-The red line indicates the maximal value of x where P(deltaPsi > x) > `-r`, or the 0.95 default.
+The red line indicates the maximal value of x where P(ΔPSI > x) > `-r`, or the 0.95 default.

 ### Plotting